-Figure 6.11.
-Phosphorus loads (kg) and percentage input by major water source (top) and by sector (bottom).
+Figure 5.10.
+Phosphorus loads per year, and percentage input by major water source and by sector.

-Figure 6.11.
+Figure 5.11.
 Visualization of the phosphorus budget for Lake Dalrymple.

-Inputs are atmospheric deposition, land export (natural, development, and agriculture), groundwater, shoreline septic, and internal loadings.
-Storage is calculated by subtracting the input from the output.
+Note: inputs are atmospheric deposition, land export (natural, development, and agriculture), groundwater, shoreline septic, and internal loadings; storage is calculated by subtracting the input from the output.